Rudxain/ideas/software/ZGD/README.md

 Since the game will be FLOSS (Free, Libre, & Open Source Code), I'll try my best to make modding/resource-packs as friendly as possible, providing standardized APIs.

+The map file-format won't use any base64 encoding, nor XOR encryption, which will make it easier to process.
+I can't guarantee the file format will be stable, so a "bridge" interface may be needed to ensure any user-land scripts continue working indefinitely.

 The game will be completely offline (serverless).
 So creators/artists will have to share their maps using social-media platforms, or other cloud-hosting services.

 The game will be distributed as a WASM PWA, so it'll be cross-platform, with minimal development cost, but slightly slower than a native app (don't worry, I'll use WebGL in the future)